Transparency Supply Chains

 California Transparency in Supply Chains Act

 The California Transparency in Supply Chains Act of 2010 is designed to increase the amount of information made available by manufacturers and retailers regarding their efforts (if any) to address the issue of slavery and human trafficking, thereby allowing consumers to make better, more informed choices regarding the products they buy and the companies they choose to support.
-The following highlights Bayer’s, majority owner of Maty’s, global efforts in this regard, and applies to Bayer brands, including Maty’s and its affiliates (“Bayer”).
+The following highlights Bayer’s global efforts in this regard.

 Bayer supports the United Nations’ Universal Declaration of Human Rights and a number of globally recognized declarations for multinational enterprises.
 These include the OECD Guidelines for Multinational Enterprises and the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy of the International Labour Organization (ILO), as well as the latter’s core labor standards.
 As a founding member of the United Nations Global Compact (UNGC) initiative, Bayer already committed itself in the year 2000 to the UNGC initiative’s 10 universally recognized principles covering the areas of human rights, labor standards, environmental protection and anti-corruption